Recounting the moments that defined Derek Jeter

-For a Hall of Fame-bound star who authored so many of the most famous moments in recent baseball history, who shined so bright under an October spotlight, Jeter also was defined by his everyday excellence throughout the summer.
+For a Hall of Fame-bound star who authored so many of the most famous moments in recent Major League Baseball history, who shined so bright under an October spotlight, Derek Jeter also was defined by his everyday excellence throughout the summer.

 His steady hands at shortstop.
 The feisty at-bat to spark a rally with an opposite-field single.
 The multimillion dollar icon who wouldn’t hesitate to bunt.